tiaotiao/leetcode/docs/_posts/2018-5-25-118-Pascal's-Triangle.md

 }
 ```

-Note the first two conditions i != 0 && i != 1, are included in the last tow conditions.
+Note the first two conditions ```i != 0 && i != 1```, are included in the last tow conditions.
 So we simplify it by removing the first two conditions:

 ```java
 if (j != 0 && j != i) {     // beginning and end of the row is boundary